River FAQ

 How does our gear get to camp?

-We carry all your gear with us down the river on support rafts, including a 33-foot pontoon raft!
+We carry everything with us down the river on rafts, including a large gear boat that carries everything required to set up camp.

 Can I switch between rafts, drift and dory boats and inflatable kayaks?